hawkiyc/12_Leads_ECG_Reconstruction_wtih_U_Net/README.md

-# 12 Leads ECG Signal Reconstruction from DII Lead
+# 12 Leads ECG Signal Reconstruction from Single Lead

 12 Leads ECG is essential for examining cardio status.
 However, most commercial-grade products are unable to capture full 12 Leads ECG signal.
 And so, Reconstructed 12 Leads ECG Signal might be a better solution for identifying arrhythmia for data collected by smart devices.
 Here I bulid a Deep Learning model with U-Net Architecture for this specific task.